joannasam/dataviz-portfolio/final-project-part-two.md

 5. Is there anything you would like to change in the presentation?
 I would make the story more streamlined and cohesive.

-## Interview 2 - MISM Student (24), Heinz College, Carnegie Mellon University
+## Interview 2 - MISM-BIDA Student (25), Heinz College, Carnegie Mellon University

 1. What do you like, or dislike about this storyboard?
 I liked the tool used for the storyboard.
 It's a great way to present a story.
 I liked the data that was presented to support the story - however I wish it was all **tied together a little better.**